PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/notes/english.md

 # Vocab

-Vertex
+Vertex (singular) - Vertices (plural)
-    A 3D position used to tell where the edge of a mesh triangle is
+    A 3D position used to tell where a mesh's triangle corners will be.

-    plural - Vertices
+Index (singular) - Indexes?
+Indices? (plural)
+    An index tells us where in a list, or array, we can find something.